Chia pudding is one of the easiest recipes you can make to serve as a healthy breakfast or whenever you want a pick-me-up snack or treat.

 - Mix this sweet chocolate goodness with up to 5 tablespoons of base chia seed pudding per serving.

-- Garnish with dark chocolate bits (highly recommended), walnut or pecans, and chocolate mint leaves (optional).
+- Garnish with dark chocolate bits (highly recommended), walnuts or pecans, and chocolate mint leaves (optional).

 Note: love chocolate, cinnamon, and coffee-flavored recipes?
 Then try also my healthy coffee popsicles.

-This delicious chia seed pudding is zingy and refreshingly citrusy.
+This delicious chia seed pudding is zingy and refreshingly citrusy, like my Lemon Chia Pudding.

 Ingredients you'll need for (2 servings):